MerryRoundGo/AR-Prototype/README.md

-# AR-Furniture
+# AR-Prototype
-Augmented Reality android app to visualize furniture. with ViedoNode in AR Scene
+Augmented Reality android app to visualize buildings. with ViedoNode in AR Scene